 “Flattening the curve” has been a catchphrase for 2020—the year COVID-19 became a global pandemic.
 With the unexpected speed of transmission around the world and the limited knowledge regarding the coronavirus, flattening the curve of transmission over time is the only way communities around the world have a chance of containing the pandemic.
 Some countries have been successful with their efforts, but some continue to be plagued by high occurrences and transmission rates of COVID-19.

-Available on Android, iOS, and the web, iAuditor is a customizable mobile inspection app mainly used to improve and maintain safety and quality in numerous industries. iAuditor offers a number of ready-to-use COVID-19 templates that can be used in different settings including hospitals, home offices, and communities in order to ensure that best hygiene and infection prevention practices are implemented; minimizing the chances of further transmission.
+Available on Android, iOS, and the web, SafetyCulture (iAuditor) is a customizable mobile inspection app mainly used to improve and maintain safety and quality in numerous industries.
+SafetyCulture offers a number of ready-to-use COVID-19 templates that can be used in different settings including hospitals, home offices, and communities in order to ensure that best hygiene and infection prevention practices are implemented; minimizing the chances of further transmission.